YaoGroup/ServerMantaince/README.md

 We use [Conda](https://docs.conda.io/en/latest/) to manage the environment for Python.
 You can learn more about the Conda environment in References.

 :::info
-An Conda environment is an isolated set of files/programs to execute Python scripts.
-By isolated, it means that **the environment works independenttly from any other Python interpreter**, including the system default ones.
-So users can install Python packages specifically for an environment, without affecting any other Python interpreter.
+A Conda environment is an isolated set of files/programs to execute Python scripts.
+By isolated, it means that **the environment works independently from any other Python interpreter**, including the system default ones.
+So users can install Python packages specifically for an environment without affecting any other Python interpreter.

 It is essential for controlling the packages for running Python scripts.
-Without this, we'll encounter many "Why does the script work on my machine, but not yours?" problems.
+We'll encounter many "Why does the script work on my machine, but not yours?" problems without this.
 :::

-All files/programs of an Conda environment is under a single directory.
-For example, the environment we built for running TensorFlow 2.x codes are under /opt/anaconda3/envs/tf24.
+All files/programs of a Conda environment are under a single directory.
+For example, the environment we built for running TensorFlow 2.x codes are under `/opt/anaconda3/envs/tf24`.

 #### a-3-2 Use Standard Environment to Run a Script

-Run a script using specific environment is simple.
-For the IceShelf1D, we use tf24 environment to run the file `script/1sr_order_forward.py`of the project:
+Run a script using a specific environment is simple.
+For the IceShelf1D, we use tf24 environment to run the file `script/1sr_order_forward. py' of the project:
 - (First time only) setup Conda for use by `conda init`
 - Activate tf24 environment by `conda activate tf24`
-    - After which you shall see a `(tf24)` text before you name in terminal
+    - After which you shall see a `(tf24)` text before your name in terminal
 - Run the script `python3 script/1st_order_forward.py`

 That's all.